nicanorcarrascovargas/nicanorcarrascovargas.github.io/_pages/cv.md

 toc:
 sidebar: left
 ---
-An updated and complete CV can be found by clicking the purple "PDF" button on the right.
+An updated and complete CV can be found by clicking the colored "PDF" button on the right.
 Below is a summarized version.